 ISO/TC 106 Meeting

-The next annual ISO/TC 106 meeting will be held September 26-30, 2022 in Berlin, Germany.
-More than 350 delegates composed of dental product manufacturers, dentists, researchers, educators, government/regulatory agencies and professional dental associations from over 30 member countries attend this important yearly meeting.
-More information will be posted as it becomes available.
-Members of the U.S. TAG are encouraged to attend.
+2nd Week of Meetings September 26-30 (in-person in Berlin with virtual attendance possible) More than 350 delegates composed of dental product manufacturers, dentists, researchers, educators, government/regulatory agencies and professional dental associations from over 30 member countries attend these important meetings.